ewoodhead/npa-hierarchy/README.md

 It is inferred from the symbols appearing in the problem (`A1`, `A2`, `B1`, and `B2`) that there are in this case two parties each with two binary-outcome measurements.

 Some more examples of its use are given below.

+There are other freely-available libraries that can work with the NPA hierarchy.
+The ones I am aware of are:
+- The Matlab toolbox [QETLAB](http://www.qetlab.com/Main_Page).
+The functions [`NPAHierarchy`](http://www.qetlab.com/NPAHierarchy) and [`BellInequalityMax`](http://www.qetlab.com/BellInequalityMax) can handle problems in the bipartite scenario.
+- Peter Wittek's Python library [Ncpol2sdpa](https://ncpol2sdpa.readthedocs.io/en/stable/) implements the more general NPA hierarchy as described in [Handbook on Semidefinite, Conic and Polynomial Optimization, pp. 601-634](https://doi.org/10.1007/978-1-4614-0769-0_21).

 ## Setup